 365 day 1p saving challenge

-Why not try the weekly saving challenge but by saving just a penny at a time (still increasing each and every day).
+Instead of trying to over-save, why not try a similar saving challenge by saving just a penny at a time (still increasing each and every day).

 So there are some of you saying, “Just a penny?
 Are you crazy?
 There’s no chance you’d save anything saving a penny a day!”